Meet the Coaches

 Aileen has been the Head Women’s Soccer Coach at Alfred University since March 2013.
-She previously served as an assistant coach at Brandeis University, Rensselaer Polytechnic, and Elmira College.
-In her two years at Alfred, two of her players have been named to the Empire 8 All-Conference team, two have been named the Empire 8 Sportswoman of the Year, and two of have been named the Muriel Strong Morley award winner, an honor given to Alfred University’s most outstanding female athlete.
+She’s served as an assistant coach at Brandeis University, Rensselaer Polytechnic and Elmira College.
+In her two years at Alfred, two of her players have been on the Empire 8 All-Conference team, two have been Empire 8 Sportswoman of the Year, and two of have received the Muriel Strong Morley award winner, an honor given to Alfred University’s most outstanding female athlete.
 Aileen was a four-year starter at Division I Rider University, serving as team captain her senior year and twice earning NCAA scholar-athlete honors.
-She holds a United States Soccer Federation (USSF) ‘B’ license and National Soccer Coaches Association of America (NSCAA) Advanced National Diploma.
+She holds a USSF ‘B’ license and NSCAA Advanced National Diploma.

 Maria is a 3-time NCAA National Champion at the University of North Carolina at Chapel Hill, where she graduated in 2012 with a Bachelor of Arts in Exercise and Sport Science.
 After winning the 2012 NCAA National Championship, Maria played professionally in Italy for Napoli Carpisa-Yamamay Calcio Femminile.